berkecyln/drema_project/README.md

 ## Extensions & Improvements

-### Real-world data collection (`data_gather_robot.py`)
+### Real-world data collection (`robot_scanner/`)
-Automated data collection script for the Franka Panda, written from scratch.
+Automated data collection for the Franka Panda, written from scratch.
 Supports multiple movement patterns: Bézier arch, orbit, line-scan, and random-pose trajectories.
 Handles camera–robot calibration, pose recording in DreMa format, and depth saving.

 ### Camera intrinsics fixed
 The original codebase computed intrinsics from image width and height and assumed no distortion and a centered lens.
 Changed to read intrinsics directly from the recorded pose files, which contain the calibrated `K` matrix from the actual sensor.
 Principal point and focal lengths now reflect the real camera, including crop and resize corrections.